-With demand for industrial space exceeding new supply, CBRE says net asking rents increased 1.7% during the third quarter to $7.21 per square foot—the highest level since it began tracking the metric in 1989.
+With demand for industrial space exceeding new supply due to excess inventory in warehouse facilities, CBRE says net asking rents increased 1.7% during the third quarter to $7.21 per square foot—the highest level since it began tracking the metric in 1989.
 “The major drivers of supply-chain demand—consumer spending, business inventories and industrial production,” it reports, “all show measured growth last year.”

 Expect that momentum to continue in 2019 as companies scramble to find space to store their goods, keep up with customer demand, and offset the impacts of the current (and potential) import tariffs.
 This could drive warehouse vacancy rates even lower in a market where many facilities simply weren’t built to accommodate e-commerce.

 Not Cut Out for E-Commerce

 According to CBRE, which analyzed data from 56 major U.S. markets, most facilities built prior to the mid-2000s have limitations, such as low ceilings, small footprints, uneven floors, and inadequate docking, that preclude their use for e-commerce distribution, let alone the excess inventory it generates.

 “E-commerce has created demand for a new type of warehouse with different dimensions, locations, and capabilities than what most of the existing U.S. supply offers,” says CBRE’s David Egan.
 “Given that only a small portion of the overall market is truly modernized, there is a strong case for new construction and redevelopment of outdated facilities in many markets.”